 It’s that time.
 Your baby is ready to start solids.
 Yes, they’re still a big milk fan, but they’re on the hunt for something more.
 They want texture, they crave flavour and most of all, they want to throw their food halfway across the room to prove their independence!
-So, your babe is ready and you’re ready, but the real question remains.
+So, your babe is ready to start solids and you’re ready, but the real question remains.
 Is it safe to start now?
-Should I start at 4 months, 6 months, somewhere in between?
+Should I start solids at 4 months, 6 months, somewhere in between?

 Let’s see what the evidence says about the best time to start solids.

 What The Current Guidelines Say on When is The Best Time for Baby to Start Solids?

 A statement by Infant Feeding Joint Working Group made out of prominent groups including Health Canada, Canadian Paediatric Society, Dietitians of Canada and Breastfeeding Committee for Canada recommends breastfeeding exclusively for the first six months and continuing (if possible) for up to two years.
 The UK and USA also recommends starting solids at the six month mark.
 Why can’t babies just live on milk for life?
 Well, while breast milk and formula are highly nutritious, around the 6 month mark, babies start to need more iron and zinc in their diet, which can be supplied by adding some iron-rich foods.
 This is what we call “complementary” feeding.
 In other words, you’re not supposed to stop giving breastmilk or formula at the 6 month mark, but it’s time babe gets a little more in their diet.

 Okay, so those may be the official recommendations, but what are moms really doing?
 Here are the stats.